Greggk/kalendar/README.md

 Note: Kalendar will create the following folder: ~/kalendar, so remember to delete it if you decide to delete Kalendar.

+### Compilation OS/2

+You need to install also `sqlite3` developer package.
+On Fedora the package is called `sqlite-devel`.

+You need the QT5 devel packages (core and gui) also 0n netlabs.

+Rename makefile.OS2 makefile and run make or run make -f makefile.os2

+You make need to run qmake first but still use the makefile.os2 for building.

 ### Further Notes

-In the `tools` folder, you can put **sh** or **bat** scripts that will be integrated in the tools menu of the application.
+In the `tools` folder, you can put **sh** or **bat** (**cmd** or **bmt** on OS2) scripts that will be integrated in the tools menu of the application.
 The plugins at the moment are only external tools.
 They require to run `kalendar` without the absolute path, so (on linux) you should create the script `/bin/kalendar` with the following content:

 ```
 #! /bin/bash